kcin999/March-Madness/README.md

 ## Things I am wanting to accomplish
 1. See what overall makes a winning team, a winning team.
 Compare stats across years, using a system of rankings
 2. Tie in Machine Learning

-Got through 2007 without game type.
-Added that in 2008.
-Will have to back and fix